How to Survive a Zombie Apocalypse

 Real world practice: Put a team together!
 Have folks that you can lean on when you’re not feeling motivated, have people you can turn to when you have questions, and help out those who are looking for it.
 They can be family members, co-workers, college friends, whoever.
 This is one of the most effective methods I can endorse to keep people motivated for longer than a few weeks – get in shape with a partner!

 If you don’t have a support group in real life, consider joining the 1200+ rebels on the NF message boards – they’re all after the same thing as you: a better life.
-Heck, you can even add your name to the map of the rebellion to see if anybody else is near you for a real life meet-up.
-That way, when that first zombie comes knocking on your door, you’ll know exactly where to go!
+And surviving the apocalypse.

 Prepare your food supply in advance